- Increase Conversion Rate

 Live Demo | How to prepare your product catalog for personalization

-After a quick coffee, the next slot began.
-Rainer from epoq kicked things off.
-He showed how product catalogs often look wrong and demonstrated how they should ideally look.
-Building on this, Stephanie (also from epoq) provided ideas on how the product catalog can be improved.
-She showed various steps that also improve the user experience for shop customers.
+After a quick coffee, the next session began.
+Rainer from Epoq kicked things off.
+He explained how a product catalog often looks—and why that’s a mistake—and demonstrated how it should ideally be structured.
+Building on that, Stephanie (also from Epoq) offered insights into how to organize the product catalog.
+She outlined various steps that also improve the user experience for online shoppers.
 Niklas from hmmh also agreed that product data is extremely important.
-He explained how a PIM system can be used to manage this data in order to create a good sales area in the online shop.
+He explained how a PIM system can be used to manage this data in order to create an effective sales area in the online store.

 Best Practices | Lead to the Checkout: Designing intuitive and personalized user guidance